scubism/OrangeWinRT/README.md

 ### ScrollPaginator

-A set of pagination controls for ScrollViewer, such as prev/next buttons and slider.
+A set of pagination controls for ScrollViewer, such as prev/next buttons and sliders.

 ![](https://raw.github.com/scubism/OrangeWinRT/master/docs/images/ScrollPaginatorExample1.png)